 There are many ways to improve your email marketing results, but some of the most important holiday email marketing do’s you should focus on include the following priorities:

-When you suddenly increase the number of messages you send and how often you send them, email service providers (ESPs like Gmail, Outlook, and Yahoo – mailbox providers) see that activity and consider it to be unusual behavior.
-As a result, they’re likely to start sending more of your messages to the spam folder, and your domain reputation will go down.
+When you suddenly increase the number of messages you send and how often you send them, email service providers (ESPs) – like Gmail, Outlook, and Yahoo (i.e., mailbox providers) – will notice that activity and consider it to be unusual behavior.
+As a result, they’re likely to start sending more of your messages to recipients’ spam folders rather than inboxes, and your domain reputation (also referred to as sender reputation) will go down.

-In order to protect your domain reputation so ESPs view you as a good sender (not a spammer), you should warm up your domain before you increase your sending volume or frequency.
+In order to protect your domain reputation so ESPs view you as a good sender (not a spammer) and send your messages to inboxes, you should warm up your domain, which is a process to slowly and methodically increase your sending volume or frequency.
 Follow the link to learn more about doing a domain warmup, so your holiday messages get to the inbox.

-If you want to get the best results, you need to have a holiday email marketing plan.
-Put together a schedule that outlines when you’ll send messages, who they’ll go to, and what they’ll say.
 Sending one message isn’t enough.
 You need to create a sequence of messages to move people to action – especially during the holidays when their inboxes are fuller than ever.
+Therefore, if you want to get the best results, you need to have a holiday email marketing plan.
+Put together a schedule that outlines when you’ll send messages, who they’ll go to, and what they’ll say.

 4. Do Test Your Messages